tformatix/e-community-platform/README.md

 ## Local Energy Monitoring
 In the second semester, we started to implement an app to monitor the local energy data provided by the smart meter.
 The charts were visualized using xx.

+## Work in progress...

+### Consent Managment Platform for sharing and monetization of Energy Data with a private blockchain

+* connect all smart meters in a private blockchain (Hyperledger Sawtooth)
+* share energy data between members and other organizations
+* store contract (consent) inside the blockchain